Buying Property in France

 Let’s deal with the easy part first – insurance.
 You will want to make sure you have sufficient insurance for your new property and its contents, especially if you are not living there all year round.
 There is a useful contact below based in the UK who can give you a quote and some guidance, or you can ask your estate agent for some local contacts – or again do your research online and ask others who they have used.

-For most people, the most complex part of moving to France can be understanding and coping with a new set of tax, inheritance and other financial laws.
+For most people, the most complex part of buying property in France can be understanding and coping with a new set of tax, inheritance and other financial laws.
 This is one area where is usually pays to take some specialist advice.

 French inheritance law is very different to the UK, and if you were to die without leaving a will, your French estate might not automatically pass to your spouse for example – this is something worth investigating and getting right.